 - Reviews sabbatical proposals, due electronically to CFE chair by the first Monday in October.
-Sabbatical policies are listed in the Faculty Manual (chapter 4) .
-The detailed policies and procedures, including required elements of the proposal appear in the Faculty Handbook (on pages 17-18) .
+Sabbatical policies are listed in the Faculty Manual (chapter 3) .
+The detailed policies and procedures, including required elements of the proposal appear in Appendix III .

 - Collects final sabbatical reports of accomplishments are due electronically to CFE chair two months after start of the semester in which the faculty member returns.

 The purpose of the USC Upstate Teaching and Productive Scholarship (TAPS) Fund is to promote faculty excellence in teaching, research, and service.
 Specifically, TAPS grants support faculty projects that improve pedagogy and further traditional and innovating research, scholarship, and creativity.
 To this end, the Committee for Faculty Excellence annually recommends the awarding of internal grants from the TAPS fund.

 TAPS applications are accepted on a rolling basis, but should be submitted no less than three weeks prior to domestic travel (including Canada) or four weeks for travel advances and prior to international travel.
 Applications submitted less than three weeks before domestic travel or less than four weeks before international travel are not guaranteed to go through the entire approval process.
 There are several levels of approvals both before and after the committee vote, including additional steps for international travel and travel advances.
 Therefore, you are encouraged to submit your TAPS application as soon as possible, ideally a month or two in advance of travel or the beginning of a project.
 Please remember, travel cannot be funded retroactively.